-Note that repayment terms for Scottish-funded borrowers are also part set out in the Repayment of Student Loans (Scotland) Regulations 2000 (as amended).
-See Annex K for details on provisions for Scottish student loan repayments.
+Repayment terms for Scottish-funded borrowers are also part set out in the Repayment of Student Loans (Scotland) Regulations 2000 (as amended).
+See Annex J for details on provisions for Scottish student loan repayments.

 The meaning of a Plan 5 loan for English-funded borrowers is as set out in Regulation 3E: